rowlandcoping/smokingbuns/README.md

 NB If you wish you could also deploy these files by copying and pasting them to the 'www' folder of your own web host, but keep in mind that the method of deployment will vary depending on the web hosting package you use.

 NNB If you are using a Linux operating system running Apache you can simply save the files in your local '/var/www/html' folder and deploy by typing 'localhost' into a browser window.
 Please see instructions for installing Apache [HERE](https://ubuntu.com/tutorials/install-and-configure-apache#1-overview) if you haven't already.

+THE 404 PAGE:

+On Github the server is pre-configured to display a 404.html page whenever a page is not found, but that may not be the case in all deployments.
+Depending on the server you are deploying from, there are a number of steps you may need to take.
+In Apache, one way is using an .htaccess file, however it is preferable where possible to directly configure the server.
+In most cases this is straightforward; I have sourced guides below to the more popular servers:
+  - Click [HERE](https://www.msnoob.com/how-to-redirect-404-error-page-to-another-url-in-iis-server.html) for Microsoft IIS Server.
+  - Click [HERE](https://www.ionos.com/digitalguide/server/configuration/configure-apache-to-use-custom-error-pages/) for Apache servers.
+  - Click [HERE](https://www.cyberciti.biz/faq/howto-nginx-customizing-404-403-error-page/) for NGINX servers.

 ### Continuing This Project